jaywking/ATLSApp/docs/PROJECT_HANDBOOK.md

   - Generate LHA (`scripts/generate_lha_forms.py`)
 - Each action triggers the existing CLI scripts asynchronously and streams summaries into the page log.
 - Logging: `logs/jobs.log` captures script name, arguments, return code, duration, and truncated stdout/stderr for every run.
 The NiceGUI pages also keep a per-session log panel for quick troubleshooting.
+- Production selection: the Process/Reprocess cards load `notion_tables.json` and present a dropdown of productions.
+The first entry is auto-selected; pick another production if needed before clicking **Run**.
+The stdout/stderr from the CLI run is echoed in the status card so you can see prompts, validation, and results without opening the terminal.
+- Windows note: when running with `uvicorn --reload` on Windows, the service adapters automatically fall back to a synchronous subprocess launcher to avoid the platform's `NotImplementedError`.
+No manual action needed, but leave the terminal open so you can spot the API call log lines (e.g., `API call to /api/process -> status=200, ...`) after each run.

 ### Legacy Streamlit UI
 - Location: `ui/app.py` (Streamlit).
 Optional password via `.env` `LOCATIONSYNC_PASSWORD` (or `APP_PASSWORD`).